VICE-Team/svn-mirror/vice/doc/ReadmeSDL.txt

 The SDL port is meant to be an easily portable version of VICE that is fully usable with just a joystick (with at least 2 buttons) or a keyboard.
-OS/arch-specific features (such as RS-232 support) may be omitted for portability.
+OS/arch-specific features (such as copy/paste support) may be omitted for portability.
 Everything is configurable via the UI.

 1.2 Features

 Some new features that are missing from (some of) the native versions:
- - Free scaling using OpenGL (from the GTK port) with optional fixed aspect ratio
+ - Free scaling using OpenGL (from the GTK port) with fixed aspect ratio options
  - Virtual keyboard (adapted from the GP2X port)
  - Hotkey mapping to any menu item
  - (Host) joystick event mapping to (machine) joystick, keyboard or menu item